LogoCoatedMagnets

 Static pull used as a driving or POV claim

 Why it matters: A supplier can publish an impressive vertical hold number and still have a much smaller safe payload once vibration, leverage, and paint gap show up.
-In this review pass, the magnetic-base pages did not publish a shared road-speed protocol.
+Even with PGYTECH now publishing one 300 g / <=80 km/h product-specific window, there is still no shared cross-brand protocol.

 How to handle it: Ask for moving-scene validation with the real camera weight and actual surface instead of accepting pull force alone.